sastix/cms/README.md

 $ su - ${USER}
 $ id -nG
 ```
-You can use two existing docker images to easily start.
-You will need a MariaDB instance and the Spring Boot CMS.
-More info for these images can be found here:
+You can use the following docker images to easily start:
 - https://hub.docker.com/r/sastix/cmsmariadb
 - https://hub.docker.com/r/sastix/sxcms

-Checkout Sastix CMS repo locally and locate the folder devops/deployment:
+Checkout Sastix CMS git-repo locally and locate the folder devops/deployment:
 https://github.com/sastix/cms/tree/develop/devops/deployment

 You will find two folders, mariadb and sxcms.
 Inside you will find a docker-compose.yml for each one.